memgraph/documentation/pages/querying/differences-in-cypher-implementations.md

 ## DROP GRAPH

-Memgraph supports the [`DROP GRAPH`](/querying/clauses/drop-graph) query which deletes all the data, along with all the indices, constraints, triggers, and streams, in an efficient manner.
+Memgraph supports the [`DROP GRAPH`](/querying/clauses/drop-graph) query that deletes all the data, along with all the indices, constraints, triggers, and streams in an efficient manner.